LDudrey/Password-Generator/README.md

 Welcome to JavaScript Password Generator.

 ## Description
 Secure passwords are a key component of security within any company.
-This application is written for employees to use as a way to generate a random password based off their selected character criteria.
+This application is written for employees to use to generate a secure random password based off their selected character criteria.

 ## Usage